 “The greatest weapon against stress is our ability to choose one thought over another.” — William James

-Do you have an effective technique for melting away your stress?
+Do you have an effective technique for managing your stress better?

-If you can dedicate 15 minutes a day, you can rejuvenate your body and sharpen your mind, as well as reduce stress-related symptoms, such as insomnia.
+If you can dedicate 15 minutes a day, you can use the Relaxation Response to rejuvenate your body and sharpen your mind, as well as reduce stress-related symptoms, such as insomnia.

-In Shed 10 Years in 10 Weeks, Dr. Julian Whitaker and Carol Colman write about a technique called the Relaxation Response for reducing stress and improving relaxation.
+In Shed 10 Years in 10 Weeks, Dr. Julian Whitaker and Carol Colman write about a technique called the Relaxation Response for managing stress better and improving relaxation.

 The Relaxation Response